United Parcel Service (NYSE:UPS) PT Set at $240.00 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a $240.00 price objective on United Parcel Service (NYSE:UPS) in a report released on Wednesday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a $240.00 price objective on United Parcel Service (NYSE:UPS) in a research note released on Tuesday morning, Borsen Zeitung reports.

-A number of other equities analysts have also recently weighed in on the company.
-KeyCorp upped their price target on United Parcel Service from $235.00 to $250.00 and gave the stock an overweight rating in a report on Wednesday, October 27th.
-Barclays boosted their price objective on United Parcel Service from $230.00 to $235.00 and gave the stock an equal weight rating in a research note on Wednesday, October 27th.
-Oppenheimer boosted their price objective on United Parcel Service from $222.00 to $236.00 and gave the stock an outperform rating in a research note on Wednesday, October 27th.
-Stifel Nicolaus boosted their price objective on United Parcel Service from $224.00 to $241.00 and gave the stock a buy rating in a research note on Wednesday, October 27th.
-Finally, Raymond James boosted their price objective on United Parcel Service from $240.00 to $260.00 and gave the stock a strong-buy rating in a research note on Wednesday, October 27th.
-One analyst has rated the stock with a sell rating, nine have issued a hold rating, fourteen have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and an average price target of $213.64.
+Other equities research analysts also recently issued research reports about the stock.
+Evercore ISI started coverage on shares of United Parcel Service in a report on Tuesday, September 28th.
+They issued an outperform rating and a $225.00 price objective for the company.
+Oppenheimer upped their price target on shares of United Parcel Service from $222.00 to $236.00 and gave the company an outperform rating in a report on Wednesday, October 27th.
+Stifel Nicolaus upped their price target on shares of United Parcel Service from $224.00 to $241.00 and gave the company a buy rating in a report on Wednesday, October 27th.
+KeyCorp upped their price target on shares of United Parcel Service from $235.00 to $250.00 and gave the company an overweight rating in a report on Wednesday, October 27th.
+Finally, Citigroup raised shares of United Parcel Service from a neutral rating to a buy rating and upped their price target for the company from $245.00 to $250.00 in a report on Wednesday, December 15th.
+One research analyst has rated the stock with a sell rating, nine have assigned a hold rating, fourteen have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of Buy and a consensus target price of $213.64.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 8th.
-Investors of record on Monday, November 22nd were issued a $1.02 dividend.
-This represents a $4.08 dividend on an annualized basis and a yield of 1.90%.
-The ex-dividend date was Friday, November 19th.
-United Parcel Service’s dividend payout ratio is presently 54.99%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, December 8th.
+Shareholders of record on Monday, November 22nd were given a dividend of $1.02 per share.
+The ex-dividend date of this dividend was Friday, November 19th.
+This represents a $4.08 dividend on an annualized basis and a yield of 1.87%.
+United Parcel Service’s payout ratio is currently 54.99%.

-A number of large investors have recently added to or reduced their stakes in UPS.
-Amundi acquired a new position in United Parcel Service during the second quarter worth $628,336,000.
-Winslow Capital Management LLC acquired a new position in United Parcel Service during the second quarter worth $412,006,000.
-FMR LLC lifted its stake in United Parcel Service by 7.9% during the second quarter.
-FMR LLC now owns 20,389,140 shares of the transportation company’s stock worth $4,240,328,000 after purchasing an additional 1,489,247 shares in the last quarter.
-EP Wealth Advisors LLC lifted its stake in United Parcel Service by 10,746.8% during the third quarter.
-EP Wealth Advisors LLC now owns 1,257,466 shares of the transportation company’s stock worth $1,908,000 after purchasing an additional 1,245,873 shares in the last quarter.
-Finally, Coho Partners Ltd. acquired a new position in United Parcel Service during the third quarter worth $178,887,000.
-Institutional investors own 56.96% of the company’s stock.
+Several institutional investors and hedge funds have recently bought and sold shares of UPS.
+PrairieView Partners LLC bought a new stake in shares of United Parcel Service in the third quarter valued at approximately $27,000.
+Carderock Capital Management Inc. bought a new position in United Parcel Service in the third quarter worth $30,000.
+PSI Advisors LLC bought a new position in United Parcel Service in the third quarter worth $34,000.
+Bell Investment Advisors Inc bought a new position in United Parcel Service in the third quarter worth $34,000.
+Finally, Financial Insights Inc. bought a new position in United Parcel Service in the second quarter worth $38,000.
+56.96% of the stock is owned by institutional investors.

 United Parcel Service, Inc operates as a logistics and package delivery company that provides supply chain management services.
 Its logistics services include transportation, distribution, contract logistics, ground freight, ocean freight, air freight, customs brokerage, insurance, and financing.
 The firm operates through the following segments: U.S.